 Robotic Total Knee Replacement

-Robotic assisted knee replacement surgery is an alternative to the conventional knee replacement procedure.
+Robotic assisted partial knee surgery is an innovative alternative to the conventional surgical procedure in patients suffering from degenerative knee diseases such as osteoarthritis.
 It is performed using robotic-arm technology that allows the surgeon to precisely perform the surgery through a smaller incision as compared to traditional surgery.
-It is indicated for patients suffering from degenerative knee diseases such as osteoarthritis.